Tony Swift

-Anthony Hugh Swift (born 24 May 1959) is a former English international rugby player; a winger, he played 6 tests for England from 1981–1984.
+Anthony Hugh Swift (born 24 May 1959) is a former English international rugby player; a winger, he played 6 tests for England from 1981 to 1984.

 Career

 Swift, born in Preston, Lancashire, played for Fylde and Swansea before enjoying numerous League and Cup successes with Bath Rugby.
-He retired in 1995 as Bath’s top try scorer (161) and the record try scorer in the Pilkington Cup.
+He retired in 1995 as Bath's top try scorer (161) and the record try scorer in the Pilkington Cup.